 If moving away after your divorce is more complicated because of an ex-spouse or a child custody order, we’re ready to help.
 From visitation arrangements to changing the schedule, we can take care of everything to make your move and your new life work better.

 Wendy L. Hart is an experienced family law attorney helping people throughout Tarrant County with child conservatorship, possession plans and visitation rights.
 We represent both men and women for family law matters.
-Visit our Mansfield office at 2363 HWY 287 N, Suite 108, use our online contact form, or call us at (817) 842-2336 for an appointment
+Visit our Mansfield office, use our online contact form, or call us at (817) 842-2336 for an appointment